- Access to a computer or other device

 To watch in full screen, double click the video

 - Ask everyone to sit in a group or close to the projector screen if you are using one.

 - Play the video above to help explain and show what is involved in the award.

 - Briefly go through what the Duke of Edinburgh’s Award is.

 You could read this description out, which is written on the Duke of Edinburgh’s Award page, or bring up the page on the computer for everyone to look at.
 “The Duke of Edinburgh’s Award (DofE) is an awards programme which gives young people the chance to make friends, have fun and build confidence in an empowering, exciting and non-competitive learning environment.
 There are three levels a young person can achieve, Bronze, Silver and Gold.”

 - Have a quick look over the three levels and the requirements to achieve them.

 - Explain to everyone that this scheme will help them develop skills for life, such as communication, planning, resilience and teamwork.
-The experiences will also help them work towards their top awards, such as the Young Leaders’ Scheme, the Chief Scout Award and the Queen Scout Award.
+The experiences will also help them work towards their top awards, such as the Young Leaders’ Scheme, the Chief Scout Award and the King's Scout Award.